Searching for a reliable Traditional Chinese Medicine (TCM) clinic in Singapore?

 This type of treatment involves the insertion of hair-thin needles into specific acupoints on the body to elicit a healing response by regulating the flow of “Qi” in the body, thus restoring the health.

 The insertion of the hair-thin needle into the acupoint is no more than a slight “ant bite” sensation.
-Patient might experience soreness, numbness or heaviness at certain acupoints thereafter.
+A patient might experience soreness, numbness or heaviness at certain acupoints thereafter.

 Heat or an electric current will be used in conjunction with the needles to enhance the healing effects.
 The needles are typically left in the skin for 10-30 minutes while the patient rests, after which the physician will remove them.

 When the cup is left in place, blood stasis is formed by the strong suction exerted.
-In some cases, the Physician may slide the cup along the Meridians on the body while it is still adhered to the skin.
+In some cases, the physician may slide the cup along the meridians on the body while it still adheres to the skin.
 This causes a regional pulling of the skin and muscle.

-It's common to have distinctive circular marks on the skin after cupping.
-These marks will subside gradually, before disappearing completely in a few days time.
+It is common to have distinctive circular marks on the skin after cupping.
+These marks will subside gradually, before disappearing completely in a few days' time.